Sept. 14 due date for first installation of summer taxes

 Automatic Clearing House Debit option

-Although there is not time for residents to choose the automatic clearing house (ACH) debit option for the September 14 property tax bill, it can be considered for the future.
+With advance planning, residents can choose the automatic clearing house (ACH) debit option for the September 14 property tax bill.

 Residents enrolled in the program will have payments automatically withdrawn from their bank accounts.

-ACH forms are available at www.cityofdearborn.org/paymentoptions and at the DAC, all Dearborn Public Libraries and the Ford Community & Performing Arts Center.
+ACH forms are available online here and at the DAC, all Dearborn Public Libraries and the Ford Community & Performing Arts Center.